archandanime/wcv3_flash-helper/README.md

 3. Insert your SD Card and power on your camera.
 4. Wait until the camera restart, turn it off, remove your SD Card and check `wcv3_flash-helper.log` if everything looks fine and there is no error.
 5. Edit `wcv3_flash-helper.conf` same as Step 1 but with `dry_run` option turned off.
 6. Do Step 3 and 4, check your SD Card, there should be `wcv3_flash-helper_backup` directory.
-Copy it to a safe place in case you need for a rescue.
+Copy it to a safe place in case you need for a recovery.

 ## Normal installation
-1. Download [lastest release](https://github.com/archandanime/wcv3_flash-helper/releases) and extract `wcv3_flash-helper.conf` and `factory_t31_ZMC6tiIDQN` to your SD Card.
+1. Download [lastest release](https://github.com/archandanime/wcv3_flash-helper/releases) and extract `wcv3_flash-helper` directory and and `factory_t31_ZMC6tiIDQN` to your SD Card.
 2. Edit `wcv3_flash-helper.conf` with filenames of the partition images.
 3. Edit `wcv3_flash-helper.conf` to select partitions to be restored.
 4. Insert your SD Card to your camera and reboot.